Vlahaka/The-T.N.C.-Theseus/Theseus.md

 - “Ready.” *Calm.
 Confident.*

 *Haraldson glanced at the captain and gave a firm nod.*
-“Theseus is locked and loaded, Sir.
-Condition 1 is in full effect.”
+“Theseus is locked and loaded, Sir. **Condition 1 is now in full effect**.”